RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

 * **Mentors:**  [@ramkumar.kb](https://open.rocket.chat/direct/ramkumar.kb), [@diego.sampaio](https://open.rocket.chat/direct/diego.sampaio)
 * **Description:**  The[ poll app](https://github.com/RocketChat/rocket.chat.app-poll) already allows anyone to instantly create engaging rich interaction polls within any chat room.
 This project aims to expand its scope and capabilities in a **huge** way: making it a tool for enhancing participant's engagement with interactive quizzes / trivias / live-polls.
   Some initial ideas include:
-  * Better bar-graph visualisation for the responses \(with a switch for anonymous responses - so 3 types: Open / Confidential / Mixed\)
+  * Better bar-graph visualisation for the responses \(with a switch for anonymous responses - so 3 types: Open / Confidential / Mixed\).
-  * Ability to add user options in the poll response and show the response of those responses in a visual way \(e.g. word-cloud\)
+  * Ability to add user options in the poll response and show the response of those responses in a visual way \(e.g. word-cloud\).
-  * Ability to create different types of polls \(e.g. 1-to-5, Agree/Disagree, Overrated/Underrated\)
+  * Ability to create different types of polls \(e.g. 1-to-5, Agree/Disagree, Overrated/Underrated\).
-  * Ability to add emoticons on the reponse options
+  * Ability to add emoticons on the reponse options.
   * Ability to create `/poll live` or `/live-poll` feature - it has 2 parts \(prepare a set of questions before hand and retrieve it just before the live poll starts.
-During the live-poll a countdown timer for each question is shown and upon completion, the responses are shown visually\) a.k.a. multi-question version of the single poll feature
+During the live-poll a countdown timer for each question is shown and upon completion, the responses are shown visually\) a.k.a. multi-question version of the single poll feature.
-  * \(Stretch Goal\) Ability to download the `live-poll` response, once the poll is over
+  * \(Stretch Goal\) Ability to download the `live-poll` response, once the poll is over.
-  * Enhance[ UIKit](https://docs.rocket.chat/apps-development/uikit) if needed, to meet the above goals
+  * Enhance[ UIKit](https://docs.rocket.chat/apps-development/uikit) if needed, to meet the above goals.
 * **Desirable Skills:** The sky is _not even the limit_ for this project.
 Will need a hot-shot all round challenge-loving student already familiar with JavaScript, TypeScript, React,[ current poll-app codebase](https://github.com/sampaiodiego/rocket.chat.app-poll) and [Rocket.Chat + Fuselage codebase](https://github.com/RocketChat/Rocket.Chat.Fuselage).

 ### **Use Lingohub on mobile apps**